heathermiller/dist-prog-book/chapter/8/big-data.md

 ***How does GraphX improve over the existing graph-parallel and data flow models?***

 Similar to the data flow model, GraphX moves away from the vertex-centric view and adopts transformations on graphs yielding a new graph.
-The RDGs in GraphX provides a set of elegant and expressive computational primitives to support graph transformations as well as enable many graph-parallel systems like Pregel, PowerGraph to be easily expressed with minimal lines of code changes to Spark.
+The RDGs in GraphX provides a set of elegant and expressive computational primitives to support graph transformations as well as enable many graph-parallel systems like Pregel {%cite malewicz2010pregel --file big-data%}, PowerGraph {%cite gonzalez2012powergraph --file big-data%} to be easily expressed with minimal lines of code changes to Spark.
 GraphX simplifies the process of graph ETL and analysis through new operations like filter, view etc. It minimizes communication and storage overhead across the system by adopting vertex-cuts for effective partitioning.

 **GraphX**